Wolves have come home to Colorado.

 Prey Selection

-Wolves prey on the most vulnerable individuals, quickly determining if individuals are impaired in any way and then focusing on them.
+Wolves prey on the most vulnerable individuals, quickly determining which animals are vulnerable in any way and then focusing on them.
 In the case of elk, those are the young and older females.
-Impaired animals are not only easier to catch, they also are less likely to injure wolves during the hunt.
+Vulnerable animals are not only easier to catch, they also are less likely to injure wolves during the hunt.

-In a Yellowstone area study, the mean age of adult females killed by hunters was 6.5 years, an age where they have multiple years of reproduction ahead of them.
-In contrast, the mean age of adult females killed by wolves was 13.9 years, or near the end of their reproductive years.
+In a Yellowstone area study, the average age of adult females killed by hunters was 6.5 years, an age where they have multiple years of reproduction ahead of them.
+In contrast, the average age of adult females killed by wolves was 13.9 years, or near the end of their reproductive years.
 Removal of more animals in their prime reproductive years makes the population less resilient and less able to respond to factors (like a harsh winter) that reduce population size.
-Wolves remove weaker individuals, which results in healthier prey populations.
+The bottom line is that wolves remove weaker individuals, which results in healthier prey populations.

 Vegetation